Sceptre/sceptre/docs/_source/docs/stack_config.rst

 on_failure
 ~~~~~~~~~~
+* Resolvable: No
+* Can be inherited from StackGroup: Yes
+* Inheritance strategy: Overrides parent if set

 This parameter describes the action taken by CloudFormation when a Stack fails
 to create.
 For more information and valid values see the `AWS Documentation`_.